TavionK/Pasword-generator/README.md

 # Password Generator

-This is a simple Single Page Application (SPA) that generates secure passwords based on user input.
-The user specifies the desired password length, and the application generates two random passwords.
-Users can click on a generated password to copy it to their clipboard.
+This is a simple Single Page Application (SPA) that generates two random passwords based on the user’s desired length.

 ## Features